MrBenJ/modern-js-by-example/006-Modern-JS-Architecture.md

 And so, all new projects and boilerplates began to move away from `grunt`, and everyone started using `gulp`.
 And everyone was happy.

-Except not really because Javascript developers always want to build new things.
+Except not really because Javascript developers always want to build new things and ~shit~ bag on everything that's at least a month old.
 Developers started making a million and a half task runners with food names because bodily functions are gross.
 We had a new world of task runners pop up like `Brunch` and `Broccoli` and `Duo` and `Rollup` and many too many more.
 I don't know what a Duo is, but if it's ice cream, sure.
 I'll eat it.

 All Joking aside, tools like `grunt` and `gulp` are still widely used to this very day, and knowing one is great.
 I'd recommend getting your feet wet with `gulp` and its large ecosystem of excellent plugins and tools.